VladGrin/CargoDelivery/README.md

 There are UserService(UserServiceImpl), OrderService(OrderServiceImpl), CityService(CityServiceImpl),
 DistanceService(DistanceServiceImpl), CompanyService(CompanyServiceImpl), CalculateServise(CalculateServiseImpl).

-The configconnection package contains interface and classe that implement it - DBConnection (MySQLConnection) It has methods for creating and breaking the connection to the database.
+The configconnection package contains class MySQLConfiguration.
+It has methods for creating the connection to the database.

 The validator package contains the class Validator that has static methods for checking the data entered into the forms.

 The exception package contains my own exception for exception handling.
+- ConnectionException.
+The exception is thrown when connection was not exist.
 - DataAlreadyExistsException.
 The exception is thrown when entered user data is already exist in the database.
 - IncorrectInputException.
 The exception is thrown when the user enters incorrect data.
 - NoSuchDataException.
 The exception is thrown when the data requested is not in the database.